The wine guide to 13 Michelin star restaurants in Berlin 2022

 Address: Fritschestraße 48, Berlin

 Raised in Tel Aviv, Gal Ben Moshe has been familiar with the flavours of the Levant since childhood.
-Inspired by an Islamic scholar friend of hers, Gal also explored the lost traditions of medieval cuisine in these regions.
+Inspired by an Islamic scholar friend, Gal also explored the lost traditions of medieval cuisine in these regions.
 But Prism draws its inspiration not only from the Levant or from the extended Middle Eastern region, but also Central European and Scandinavian cuisine when it leads to meaningful culinary contexts.
-The reconciliation of strong spice in contrast with harmonious tastes, and sometimes palatable flavours, is one thing that makes Prism unique in Berlin.
-For Gal, reinventing M...
+The mix of strong spices in contrast with harmonious tastes, is one thing that makes Prism unique in Berlin.
+For Gal, reinventing Middle Eastern cuisine also means rediscovering ingre...

 Phone: +49 30 41956687